tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 An enumeration of the messages that are part of the Tari network.
 [MessageType]s are represented as an unsigned eight-bit integer and each value must be mapped to a corresponding Message struct.

-All [MessageType]s fall within a particular numerical range according to the message's concern:
+All MessageTypes fall within a particular numerical range according to the message's concern:

 | Category     | Range   | # Message Types | Description                                                  |
 | ------------ | ------- | --------------- | ------------------------------------------------------------ |